splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 #Uncomment the following line if custom TLS certs are provided
 #     - /opt/sc4s/tls:/opt/syslog-ng/tls
 ```

 * Create the subdirectory ``/opt/sc4s/local``.
 This will be used as a mount point for local overrides and configurations (below).

-* NOTE: The empty ``local`` directory created above will populate with templates at first invocation
+* NOTE: The empty ``local`` directory created above will populate with templates at the first invocation
 of SC4S for local configurations and overrides.
 Changes made to these files will be preserved on subsequent
 restarts (i.e. a "no-clobber" copy is performed for any missing files).  _Do not_ change the directory structure of
-the files that are laid down; change only the individual files if desired.
+the files that are laid down; change (or add) only individual files if desired.
 SC4S depends on the directory layout
 to read the local configurations properly.

 * NOTE: You can back up the contents of this directory elsewhere and return the directory to an empty state